Sheila M. Sofian, Director/Animator/Producer

 Professor Sofian has taught painting-on-glass and documentary animation workshops internationally at several institutions including the Pontificia Universidad Javeriana in Bogotá, Colombia, the Central Academy Of Fine Art in Beijing, China, the University Of Buffalo and the Kansas City Art Institute.
 She developed curriculum and designed coursework for Documentary Animation Production and has written on the subject.

-Ms. Sofian is an Associate Professor at the University of Southern California, where she teaches animation and a Documentary Animation Production course.
+Ms. Sofian is a Professor at the University of Southern California, where she teaches animation and a Documentary Animation Production course.
 She holds a BFA from the Rhode Island School of Design and an MFA in from the California Institute of the Arts.
 Website.

 Tom Curran, Director of Photography